Advertising

 The majority of positions within advertising are in London but there are also openings in other major cities such as Manchester, Leeds and Glasgow.
 There are many different types of agencies, the main ones being: creative, media, digital, search and integrated.

-Roles within advertising range from the creative, such as copywriting and art direction to the more administrative, such as account planning and account management.
+Roles within advertising range from the creative, such as copywriting and art direction to the administrative, such as account planning and account management.
 Most positions are open to graduates with degrees in any subject but competition for places is intense and you will need to demonstrate that you understand what the different roles involve.

 It’s important if you are interested in the creative roles that you begin to build up an online portfolio of your work, through volunteering or creating your own blog or website.
 Do some research into online portfolio platforms to see what would suit you best, and don’t forget to promote your work through your mainstream social media accounts to generate interest.